Subhanshu-Mohan-Gupta/Team-Builder/README.md

 ## Long description

 ### About
 Team Builder was built based on the difficulties most of us coming across during hackathons mostly, finding a team.
-So, Team Builder aims to eradicate this problem and bring up people who have such trouble and let them find their better in a simple way as a connecting platform who finding teams.
+So, It aims to eradicate this problem and bring up people who have such trouble and let them find their better team members in a simple way as a connecting platform.

 ### Design
 Team Builder is designed with a highly responsive layout using HTML, CSS,JavaScript.
 The layout is very simple and user-friendly.
 We plan on improving our design in the future to fit the needs.